 Google vs other search engines

 So let me begin.
-A couple of basic things you really need to know is that SEO is driven by Google really, I mean they’re the big player, they do all of the search.
-Yes, people ask us about Yahoo, don’t worry about them what works for Google also works for them and really Google has got the whole market sewn up.
+A couple of basic things you really need to know is that SEO Strategy is driven by Google really, I mean they’re the big player, they do all of the search.
+Yes, people ask us about Yahoo & Bing but don’t worry about them what works for “big G” also works for them too.

 There are only a couple of small niches where you want to target all the people who are just using the default browser that’s included in Microsoft, you would go and really try and target Bing for that but I’ve only ever had a couple of clients who are even interested in that market and even then, the volume of people still using Google was still worth focusing on Google.
 So if the decision came to either ranking in Bing or Google or, Google is a no-brainer because that’s where the traffic is.